 Use the “Puro” service to transfer credits to your home university.
 Check that the information is correct.

-Students in universities that do not use the Puro-system yet, can produce their credit transcript in the Nettiopsu system of the University of Turku, and then bring it to their own university’s students services to transfer the credits.
-Access Nettiopsu from this address: https://nettiopsu.utu.fi
+Students in universities that do not yet use the Puro-system, can produce their credit transcript in the Peppi system of the University of Turku, and then bring it to their own university’s students services to transfer the credits.
+Access Peppi from this address: https://student.peppi.utu.fi

 The University Network’s coordination unit will apply for a local student number when necessary.
 This will not incur any expenses to the student.

-Although the main register is held at the Coordination Unit, some of the courses are also registered at the departments which organise them.
+Although the main register is held at the University of Turku, credits from some courses that are not organized by the University of Turku may be registered at another university.
 This is because of bureaucratic reasons and does not incur any difficulties for the students.
 Also the credits will not be registered double.